Fascinating Irish Kings and Queens Who Changed History

 Nuada of the Silver Arm

-The Tuatha de Danann were the Celtic Gods and Goddess of Ancient Ireland and had many magical abilities.
-Nuada won the battle but lost his kingship because as was custom of the tribe of Danu, a king could not rule if not perfectly healthy.
-Nuada was given a fully functional silver arm, but not before a new oppressive leader took his place…
+The Tuatha de Danann were the Celtic Gods and Goddesses of Ancient Ireland and had many magical abilities.
+Nuada won the battle but lost his kingship because, as was the custom of the tribe of Danu, a king could not rule if he was not perfectly healthy.

 Lia Fáil - The Stone of Destiny - The Four Treasures of the Tuatha de Danann